Voyages of the Delphi, published by NewLink Publishing, a division of Mystic Publishers

 Ezekiel, Hero, and Hypatia must find an antidote to the disease-causing substance then decide what to do about the asteroid, which is traveling to an unknown destination but remains toxic to any humans who discover it.
 They must find a way to allow the asteroid environment to live but remove its deadly aspect so they can send it on its way to complete its journey.

 Sound exciting?
 Mind-stretching?
-Begin now by reading the first book in the series, Ezekiel’s Brain, available in paperback and Kindle editions on Amazon and as an audiobook on Books in Motion.
-See below.
+Begin now by reading the first book in the series, Ezekiel’s Brain, available in paperback, Kindle, and audio editions on Amazon.

 Read Ezekiel’s Brain on Amazon.
 Available in paperback and Kindle editions

 Rather listen than read?
-Download the audio version of Ezekiel’s Brain from Books in Motion.
+Download the audio version of Ezekiel’s Brain from Amazon.

 Subscribe to Casey Dorman’s Newsletter.
 Click HERE